 2. Consider the Different Types of Adoption

 Another form of adoption to consider is international adoption.
 International adoption is the adoption of a waiting child from another country.
-Per the Hague Convention on Intercounty Adoption, in order for a child to be eligible for international adoption, every effort must have been made to place the child domestically first.
-As a result, older child and special needs adoption is quite common in international adoptions.
-The children available for intercounty adoption range in age from 6 months to teenagers.
+Per the Hague Convention on Intercounty Adoption, for a child to be eligible for international adoption, every effort must have been made to place the child domestically first.
+As a result, older children and special needs adoption are quite common in international adoptions.
+The children are available for intercounty adoption range in age from 6 months to teenagers.
 Some sending countries, such as India, refer younger children, while other countries, such as Colombia, refer more school-age children.
 Almost all intercountry adoption must be completed with an agency.
-Though some sites, such as Rainbow Kids, offer photolistings of waiting children, many families first submit their dossiers and then receive a referral from their agency.
+Though some sites offer photo listings of waiting children, many families first submit their dossiers and then receive a referral from their agency.
 Once a referral is accepted, the family will then travel to meet their child and bring them home.
 Sometimes more than one trip is involved to do this, but rules and regulations vary by country and, occasionally, by country region.
 When the family travels, the adoption will be finalized in that country, though readoption is always recommended when the family returns home.
 The cost to adopt internationally is between $20,000-$40,000 and varies due to program fees, country fees, and travel fees.

 3. Consider Which Type of Adoption Is Right for You